AD SPACE HERE

 SHARE

-Less than five months before the presidential election, logging has emerged as a hot-button political issue, with President Biden and former President Donald Trump clashing over how old-growth forests should be managed.
+Less than two weeks before the election, the future of logging remains a hot-button political issue, with Vice President Kamala Harris and former President Donald Trump clashing over how old-growth forests should be managed.

-Today, President Biden promised to effectively halt all logging in old-growth forests – with the administration publishing a new plan, which, if elected, will apply to more than 32 million acres of forests managed by the US Forest Service and the Department of the Interior’s Bureau of Land Management.
+In recent months, House Republicans and House Democrats have clashed on logging, with President Biden, in June, promising to “effectively halt all logging in old-growth forests” after his administration published a plan, which, if Harris is elected, will apply to more than 32 million acres of forests managed by the US Forest Service and the Department of the Interior’s Bureau of Land Management.

 It comes after officials rejected a blanket prohibition on old-growth logging (and mature forests), which environmentalists have long sought.
 Officials concluded that a sweeping ban on old-growth forests would make it harder to thin forests to better protect communities against wildfires that have grown more severe as the planet has warmed.

-“To ensure the longevity of old-growth forests, we’re going to have to take proactive management to protect against wildfire and insects and disease,” Forest Service Deputy Chief Chris French told the Associated Press today.
+“To ensure the longevity of old-growth forests, we’re going to have to take proactive management to protect against wildfire, insects and disease,” Forest Service Deputy Chief Chris French told the Associated Press.
 “Without some thinning allowed on these forests,” he said, “there is a risk of losing more trees.”

 What are Old-Growth forests, how do they differ from mature forests?
 Footage courtesy of @HarvardMuseumofNaturalHistory.

-According to government data, the timber industry employs 860,000 people, which is about 30% fewer than in 2001.
-In recent years, much of their work has shifted to timber from private and state lands after harvests from national forests dropped sharply beginning in the 1990s due to new policies, changing lumber markets.
+According to government data, the timber industry employs 860,000 people, about 30% fewer than in 2001.
+In recent years, much of their work has shifted to timber from private and state lands after harvests from national forests dropped sharply in the 1990s due to new policies and changing lumber markets.

 The new analysis comes after a separate report on threats to old-growth forests concluded that wildfires, insects and disease had been the main killers of old-growth trees since 2000, accounting for almost 1,400 square miles (3,600 square kilometres) of losses.

-By contrast, logging on federal lands cut down about 14 square miles (36 square kilometres) of old-growth forests.
-Timber industry representatives have seized on that figure, arguing that further restrictions aren’t needed.
+By contrast, logging on federal lands reduced old-growth forests to about 14 square miles (36 square kilometres).
+Timber industry representatives have seized on that figure, arguing that further restrictions are unnecessary.

 Biden’s executive order: Democrats to end native logging by 2025